For information on how to create and choose artwork for this portfolio section, visit Sustained Investigation Overview.

 - Size (height x width [x depth, if applicable], in inches).
 For work that is flat, enter 0 for depth, if applicable.
 For images that document process or show detail, enter NA for size.
 For digital and virtual work, enter the size of the intended visual display.

-Click the thumbnail to open a full-sized view of the image.
+Click the thumbnail if you’d like to open a full-sized view of the image.

 Replace or remove images as needed.

-To replace an image of a work, click Upload File and select the new image file for the work.
+To replace an image of a work, drag and drop or click Upload File and select the new image file for the work.
 To remove a work entirely from your Sustained Investigation section, including the materials and processes below the thumbnail, click the red minus sign above the thumbnail.

 Rearrange images as needed.